Devansh-awat/greenbotics/README.md

 ## Our Distance Sensor

-Apart from the camera, our robot also uses three VL53L1X distance sensors to gather inputs.
+Apart from the camera, our robot also uses four VL53L1X distance sensors to gather inputs.
 The sensors are mounted on the front, back, left, and right of the robot respectively.
-The front sensor is used to avoid hitting the wall, while the back sensor is used in (((()))).
+The front sensor is used to avoid hitting the wall, while the back sensor is used during parking.
 The left and right sensors are used to detect when to take a turn.

 <table>
   <tr>